NodleCode/rollup/README.md

 If using a mac with Apple Silicon chip, you may need to run `export DOCKER_DEFAULT_PLATFORM=linux/amd64` first.

+### Getting contract addresses
+The docker compose should auto deploy the contracts for you.
+You should be able to see their addresses via `docker compose logs -f deploy-contracts`.

 ## Dependencies
 If developing on this repo, you will need a number of dependencies, you may install them yourself by running `./.devcontainer/install-tools.sh`.
 This is not necessary if you simply want to use docker compose to start a local testnet.